Creating inclusive workplaces for neurodiverse or trauma-impacted employees

 2. Sensory awareness

 Let people use noise-canceling headphones, wear sunglasses indoors, or move around while working.
 Sensory regulation ≠ lack of professionalism.
+It is vital for neurodiverse staff.

 3. Respect communication styles